cloudmesh-community/fa18-423-03/project-report/report.md

 * Creating a program that can parse and query large data sets
 * Exploring various "free" cloud servers to run our program
 * Evaluating which cloud server provides the optimal working efficiency
+* Learning how to use cloud computing

 ## Introduction

-For our project, we created a Python program that took raw data from the United States Food and Drug Administration's Adverse Event Reporting System (FAERS) and filtered out important components for a user to query the information simply.
+We created a Python program that took raw data from the United States Food and Drug Administration's Adverse Event Reporting System (FAERS) and filtered out important components for a user to query the information simply.
 The main issue that we noticed was that the important information that Food and